awsdocs/aws-parallelcluster-user-guide/doc_source/custom-bootstrap-actions-v3.md

            - "wget"
    ```

-1. Launch the cluster\.
+1. Launch the cluster creation\.

    ```
    $ pcluster create-cluster --cluster-name mycluster \
      --region <region> --cluster-configuration config-file.yaml
    ```

-1. Verify the output\.
+1. Verify the output: if the `CustomActions:` is configured under `HeadNode:`, then the log is available [accessing the node](pcluster.ssh-v3.md) at `/var/log/cfn-init.log`.

    ```
    $ less /var/log/cfn-init.log
    2021-09-03 10:43:54,588 [DEBUG] Command run